mwarning/KadNode/README.md

 ## NOTES

-  * *.p2p* at the end of a identifier is ignored by KadNode.
+  * *.p2p* at the end of an identifier (or set by --query-tld) is ignored by KadNode.
 It is used to filter requests and divert them to KadNode.
   * The interfaces (NSS, DNS, command line) may return the localhost address if the node itself announced a value.

 ## LICENSE